-The land area of Westland District comprises approximately 11,400 km2 (1,198,000 hectares).
+The land area of Westland District comprises approximately 11,400 km² (1,198,000 hectares).
 The District stretches for 440 kilometres from the Taramakau River in the north to Big Bay in the south.
-The western boundary is mean high water springs (MHWS) on the Tasman Coast and includes Open Bay Islands and Hanata Island.
+The western boundary is mean low water springs (MLWS) on the Tasman Coast and includes Open Bay Islands and Hanata Island.
 The eastern limit is a line running along the Main Divide of the Southern Alps/Ka Tirititi o te Moana.

 The District has common boundaries with Grey, Selwyn, Hurunui, Ashburton, Mackenzie, Waitaki, Queenstown-Lakes and Southland Districts and comes within the jurisdiction of the West Coast Regional Council.